vedikaS-byte/vedikaS-byte/README.md

- **I will be developing my GitHub throughout the year as I work towards my Master of Enviromental Data Science.
+ **I will be developing my GitHub throughout the year as I work towards my Master of Environmental Data Science.
 I apologize for the messiness!**

 - 👋 Hi, I’m @vedikaS-byte
 - 👀 I’m interested in data science and its role in climate and sustainability!